debu-sinha/mlproject/README.md

-## An end-end ML project developed using IDE.
+## An end-end ML project developed using IDE